Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 Do not ignore any signs and symptoms of discomfort

-You should be aware of and understand as well as be able to distinguish between warning signs and common signs after a breast surgery so that you can reach out to Dr Turner immediately in case of a medical emergency.
+You should be able to distinguish between warning signs and common signs after breast surgery so that you can reach out to Dr Turner immediately in case of a medical emergency.

-- Fever: You will be prescribed medications to control fever that may occur after the surgery.
-You should seek help when performing any activities that will cause you a high fever and your body to shake.
+• Fever: A fever is indicative of an infection.
+You will be prescribed medications to control the fever that may occur after the surgery.

-- Pain: Swelling and soreness are common after surgical procedures.
-You will feel mild to moderate pain that will gradually lessen over time and can also be managed with prescribed pain medications.
-If there is an increase in pain and swelling rather than it reducing you should immediately stop the activity.
+• Pain: You will feel mild to moderate pain that will gradually lessen over time and this can also be managed with the prescribed medications.
+If there is an increase in pain and swelling, you should immediately stop the activity.

-- Incision site: Bandages will be applied to keep your incisions clean and aid in absorbing any minor bleeding and discharge.
+• Incision site: Bandages will be applied to keep your incisions clean and aid in absorbing any minor bleeding and discharge.
 You should regularly change your surgical dressing to prevent any infection around the incision site.
 Oozing and excess drainage can cause infection at the incision site.
-You should wet your bandages for the initial two days.
-You must completely avoid bathing and using hot tubes until you have recovered completely

-Surgery is only the first step towards fuller well-defined breasts.
-As Breast Augmentation does not affect your long-term exercise routine, it does limit your running the first few weeks.
+As Breast Augmentation does not affect your long-term exercise routine, it does limit your running in the first few weeks.
 After your breast implant surgery, you will need time to let your body heal so that your breast implants will settle into their desired position.
 However, physically active individuals are more concerned about returning to their exercise routines as soon as possible.

 To better prepare yourself for any strenuous activity or running after breast surgery, the following tips can be of great help: